latchset/custodia/docs/source/api.rst

   be known to the Custodia service.
 If opportunistic encryption is desired and the requesting client is authenticated in other ways, a "jku" header could be used instead and a key fetched on the fly.
-This is not recommended for the gneral case and is not currently supported by the implementation.
+This is not recommended for the general case and is not currently supported by the implementation.
 - name-of-secret: this repeats the name of the secret embedded in the GET.
   This is used to prevent substitution attacks where a client is intercepted